scottoffen/jquery.toaster/README.md

 ```

 Only what is defined in the object you send will override the default settings, all other settings will remain untouched.
 The settings are applied before any message (that may have been passed at the same time) is created and displayed.

+> This only needs to be done once.
+Thereafter, toaster will use the settings you have provided until you change them again or reset them.

 To clear all changes made and revert to the default settings: